jonas1307/mysql-fee-splitting/README.md

 For this project, I tried to implement a algorithm similar to IRS brackets, where the fee is calculated accordingly to dynamic tiers of spending.

+This work is still in progress, but when the development is finished, this repository should contain a stored procedure, functions or other database objects that returns a report with usages, fees and the final value to a date range.

 # Example of use

 A costumer recharges his account using two different credit cards, with two different fees each: